alphagov/search-performance-explorer/README.md

 ## Technical documentation
 This is a Ruby on Rails application that compares the results of an A/B test.
-It is only for internal use and is not public facing.

 The repository also contains some other utilities for developing and testing search.